Who We Are

 ISRG couldn't do it alone though.
 We have a strong community of developers, maintainers, advisors, and funders helping us out!

 Our first goal is to move the Internet's security-sensitive software infrastructure to memory safe code.
 Many of the most critical software vulnerabilities are memory safety issues in C and C++ code.
-While there are ways to reduce the risk, including fuzzing and static analysis, such mitigations do not eliminate the risk and they consume a lot of resource on an ongoing basis.
+While there are ways to reduce the risk, including fuzzing and static analysis, such mitigations do not eliminate the risk and they consume a lot of resources on an ongoing basis.
 Using memory safe languages eliminates the entire class of issues.
 We recognize the amount of work it will take to move significant portions of the Internet’s C and C++ software infrastructure to memory safe code, but the Internet will be around for a long time.
 There is time for ambitious efforts to pay off.
 By being smart about our initial investments, focusing on the most critical components, we can start seeing significant returns within 1-2 years.

 Our second goal is to change the way people think about memory safety.
 Today it’s considered perfectly normal and acceptable to deploy software written in languages that aren't memory safe, like C and C++, on a network edge, despite the overwhelming evidence for how dangerous this is.
 Our hope is that we can get people to fully recognize the risk and view memory safety as a requirement for software in security-sensitive roles.